42-mraasvel/libft/index.md

 			In lowercase if upcase == 0.
 			If precision > numlen; writes (precision - numlen) leading zero's.
-			Return: bytes written or -1 on failure.
+			Return: bytes written or -1 on failure. ft_get_tenth_exp.c
+		int	ft_get_tenth_exp(double value);
+		Description:
+			Divide or multiply value by 10 until it is in the range of 1 <= |value| < 10.
+			Useful for scientific notation of a number, I used it to generate floating point digits. ft_exponent.c
+		double	ft_exponent(double x, double pow);
+		Description:
+			Returns x^pow.
+			pow can be negative, not fractional.
+I have no idea what to do with fractional exponents.